Zig-Zag Modules: Cosheaves and K-Theory: Persistence Modules, Persistence Cosheaves, and Filtrations

 The previous definition is general -- in what follows, we will mostly restrict our attention to single-parameter persistence modules.
 There are two flavors of such modules common in the literature: zig-zag \cite{carlsson2010zigzag} and monotone (standard) persistence modules \cite{zomorodian2005computing}.
 We note that monotone persistence modules are most commonly called simply `persistence modules;' we have added the word `monotone' to emphasize their distinction from more general modules.

 To any poset there is an associated undirected graph: its Hasse diagram.
-Properties of the Hasse diagram, e.g., planarity, are used in order theory as they are often more accessible than the abstract poset.
+Properties of the Hasse diagram, e.g., if a Hasse diagram is planar, are used in order theory as they are often more accessible than the abstract poset.
 We will find it useful to consider the Hasse diagram of a poset as a one-dimensional simplicial complex.

 \begin{definition} Let $\PP$ be a poset. \begin{itemize} \item The poset $\PP$ is \emph{zig-zag} if its Hasse diagram is homeomorphic to the closed interval, half-closed interval, or $\RR$. \item A representation of a zig-zag poset $P \colon \mathbb{P} \to \Vect$ is a \emph{zig-zag persistence module}. \item If $\PP$ is a linear order, then a representation $P \colon \mathbb{P} \to \Vect$ is a \emph{monotone persistence module}. \end{itemize} \end{definition}